open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-metrics-base/README.md

 See [examples/prometheus](https://github.com/open-telemetry/opentelemetry-js/tree/main/examples/prometheus) for a short example.

-### Value Recorder
+### Histogram

-`ValueRecorder` is a non-additive synchronous instrument useful for recording any non-additive number, positive or negative.
+`Histogram` is a non-additive synchronous instrument useful for recording any non-additive number, positive or negative.
-Values captured by `ValueRecorder.record(value)` are treated as individual events belonging to a distribution that is being summarized.
+Values captured by `Histogram.record(value)` are treated as individual events belonging to a distribution that is being summarized.
-`ValueRecorder` should be chosen either when capturing measurements that do not contribute meaningfully to a sum, or when capturing numbers that are additive in nature, but where the distribution of individual increments is considered interesting.
+`Histogram` should be chosen either when capturing measurements that do not contribute meaningfully to a sum, or when capturing numbers that are additive in nature, but where the distribution of individual increments is considered interesting.

 ## Useful links